FlagGuarder/FlagGuarder.GitHub.io/index.md

 ## Welcome to FlagGuarder's Blog

-Here ara some thinking of my learning.
+Here are some thinking of my learning.